Domains of Dominance: Opposition Strongholds and Political Violence in Postwar Abidjan

 Sebastian van Baalen

-Assistant Professor of Peace & Conflict Research
+Associate Professor of Peace & Conflict Research

 My research interests include the dynamics of violence and civil war.